ManifoldScholar/manifold-docs/_docs/installing/upgrading.md

     weight: 7
 ---

-For general upgrade instructions, see the upgrading documentation for your type of installation.
+For general upgrade instructions, see the upgrading documentation for your type of installation: [Ubuntu](/docs/installing/ubuntu/upgrading.html) or [CentOS/RHEL](/docs/installing/centos/upgrading.html).

-## Upgrading from version 2.0.x
+## Upgrading from Versions Previous to 2.1.x

-Before upgrading from version 2.0.x to any subsequent version, you must first upgrade to v2.1.x.
-Attempting to upgrade directly from v2.0.x to v3.0.x will fail.
+If you are running an instance of Manifold version 2.0.x or earlier, you must first upgrade to version 2.1.x before upgrading to a later version.
+Attempting to upgrade directly from versions previous to 2.1.x to later versions will fail.

 For discussion of this requirement, see this [github issue](https://github.com/ManifoldScholar/manifold/issues/2151#issuecomment-492287811).